ndd21/PHYS281/docs/glossary.md

 ## `-`

-The subtraction [operator](#operator), i.e., used for getting the different beteween two values/objects.
+The subtraction [operator](#operator), i.e., used for getting the difference between two values/objects.

 ## `/`